JohannesBetz/AutonomousRacing_Literature/README.md

 **Last Update:** 07.03.2022

 # Paper Reference
 The collected research papers in this repository were used to create the paper ["Autonomous Vehicles on the Edge: A survey on autonomous racing"](https://arxiv.org/abs/2202.07008).
-If you find the information in this repository we would be happy if you cite it based on the following definition:
+If you find the information in this respository useful we would be happy if you cite it based on the following definition:

 ```
   @misc{2202.07008,